TouK/nussknacker/docs/MigrationGuide.md

 ### Code API changes
 * [#7368](https://github.com/TouK/nussknacker/pull/7368) Renamed `PeriodicSourceFactory` to `SampleGeneratorSourceFactory`
-* [#7364](https://github.com/TouK/nussknacker/pull/7364) The DeploymentManager must implement `def periodicExecutionSupport: PeriodicExecutionSupport`.
-If support not added, then `NoPeriodicExecutionSupport` should be used.
+* [#7364](https://github.com/TouK/nussknacker/pull/7364) The DeploymentManager must implement `def schedulingSupport: SchedulingSupport`.
+If support not added, then `NoSchedulingSupport` should be used.

 ## In version 1.18.0